Sanjana1812/python_dsa/README.md

-# Python DSA Questions
+# Python DSA

-This repository contains Python DSA problems solved as part of my practice and learning.
+This repository contains Data Structures and Algorithms (DSA) problems solved using Python as part of my practice and learning.

 ## Topics Covered